MPerm/MPermission/README.md

 3. Searching source files for usage of each permission
 4. Writing results of usage to SQLite database

-The tool can synchrnously execute over several .apks.
+The tool can synchronously execute over several .apks.

 #### Analysis
 To determine what permisisons are used in the source the tool will search for commonly used functions to acquire permissions.
 Some of these include